 This was not the end of it.
 Having completed my study of the Mappa Mundi I moved on to the library itself.
 Leather-bound tomes lined the shelves – and each one of them was chained to their shelf !
 Grimoires (books of magic spells) – Discworld, wizards, Unseen University Library !
 I looked around – mostly upwards – to see if the librarian – a large orang-utan – was about.
 There was no sign of him.
 The librarians that were about appeared to be familiar with my hilarity, but were kind enough to humour me.

-There are certain pedants who have suggested that a number of the creatures mentioned above were sourced from medieval bestiaries – illustrated compendiums of more or less known or imagined beasts, plants, and even rocks.
+There are certain pedants who have suggested that a number of the creatures mentioned above were sourced by the modern authors from medieval bestiaries – illustrated compendiums of more or less known or imagined beasts, plants, and even rocks.
 One such literalist even suggests that C.S.
 Lewis may have sourced his Dufflepuds from the Hereford Mappa Mundi itself !

 Bonus picture : a pair of Goosanders (Mergus merganser) on the River Severn in Hereford :